This blog may contain affiliate links. Read our disclosure policy for more info.

 - Amenities: Restaurant, complimentary Wi-Fi, hammocks, shuttle service

-- Price range: The all-inclusive price ranges from around $166-$179 USD per night
+- Price range: The all-inclusive average at $228 USD per night

 Within walking distance of the beach, Hotel Serendipity is an all-inclusive resort in Costa Rica that’s only for adults.
 It is situated in Tortuguero on the northeastern side of the country.